jwonyk/eds-pokemon-project/README.md

 ## Purpose of the Project

-The goal of this project is to build a reproducible analytics pipeline using Pokémon data from the PokeAPI dataset.
+The goal of this project is to build a reproducible analytics pipeline using Pokémon data from PokeAPI.

-The project focuses on:
-- transforming raw CSV files into structured relational tables,
-- validating database integrity,
-- storing cleaned data inside DuckDB,
-- and performing SQL-based analysis on Pokémon statistics and type performance.

-One of the main analytical questions explored in the project is:
+One of the main analytical questions explored is:

 > **Which Pokémon types have the highest average total base stats among non-legendary default Pokémon?**

-The project demonstrates practical workflows commonly used in:
-- data engineering,
-- analytics engineering,
-- relational database design,
-- and SQL analytics.

 ## Repository Structure